muteb/Hoarder/README.md

   -h, --help            show this help message and exit -V, --version         Print Hoarder version number.
   -v, --verbose         Print details of hoarder message in console.
+  -vv, --very_verbose   Print more details (DEBUG) of hoarder message in
+                        console.
   -a, --all             Get all (Default)

 Plugins: